 Chhota Udaipur is one of the princely states in Eastern Gujarat.
 The small town sits on the edge of a big lake, with a series of temples along the skyline.
 The Jain temple is an interesting example of the influence of Victorian art on local building styles.

 The Kali Niketan (Nahar Mahal) palace, built as the summer residence of the erstwhile royal family is a notable monument in Chhota Udaipur.
 The tribal museum is also worth a visit.

 The distance of Chhota Udaipur from Mumbai is 493 km and the best time to visit is from October to March.

-Bhavnagar is one of the most popular cites of Gujarat.
+Bhavnagar is one of the most popular cites in Gujarat.
 It also offers an insight into the history and culture of Gujarat.
 There are a number of historical monuments in Bhavanagar such as Brahma Kund, Nilambaugh Palace, Takhteshwar Temple, Palitana Jain Temples, Gopinath Mahadev Temple, the Khodiyar Temple and the Ganga Devi Mandir, Alang Braking Site and Victoria Park.
-Also another place of attraction is the nearby Velavadar national park which is famous due to the existence blackbucks there.
+Also, another place of attraction is the nearby Velavadar national park which is famous due to the existence of blackbucks there.

 Bhavnagar lies at a distance of 599 km from Mumbai.
 The best time to visit is from October to March.

-Built in the 11th century, Patan has been awarded as a world heritage site by UNESCO.
-Patan is enriched with beautiful step wells, grand temples and lovely lakes.
-The Rann ki vav, most famous stepwell in Patan, has been recognized as the cleanest heritage site in India.
+Built-in the 11th century, Patan has been awarded as a world heritage site by UNESCO.
+Patan is enriched with beautiful step wells, grand temples, and lovely lakes.
+The Rann ki vav, the most famous stepwell in Patan, has been recognized as the cleanest heritage site in India.
 Patan is also famous for its Patola sarees.

 The distance from Mumbai is 657 km.
 The best time to visit Patan is in the months of October to March.